 - IGP Year spring elective (variable)

 - Experimental Design for the Biomedical Sciences (2 hours)

-Course Description: The course will provide an introduction and overview to the drug discovery process.
-Focus will be on target selection, target validation, and the process of discovery early drug leads and optimization of those leads into compounds suitable for clinical development.
+- PHAR-GS 8327.
+Modern Drug Discovery The course will provide an introduction and overview to the drug discovery process.
+Focus will be on target selection, target validation, and the process of discovery, early drug leads, and optimization of those leads into compounds suitable for clinical development.
 This will include approaches used to transition from discovery to the early clinical development phase of a program as well as medical and market considerations that impact launching and progress of a drug discovery program.